 Our Commitment to Safety

 We want you to know that your health and safety are our top priorities.
-We’re working closely with the Hilton McLean Tysons Corner, our vendor partners, and the city government to ensure the safety of everyone in attendance.
-Here’s what you can expect at this year’s Spring IT Luncheon.
+We’re working closely with our vendor partners, and the city government to ensure the safety of everyone in attendance.
+Here’s what you can expect at this year’s SGE event.

-AFCEA Bethesda, will require proof of COVID-19 vaccination for all participants attending the Spring IT Luncheon.
+AFCEA Bethesda will require proof of COVID-19 vaccination for all participants attending the 15th Annual Senior Government Executive Forum.

-If you are unvaccinated at the time of registration, you may log back into your registration at any time using this link to upload your vaccination card: Modify Registration.
+If you are unvaccinated at the time of registration, you may log back into your registration at any time to upload your vaccination card.